+As noted above, one of the simplest methods to calculate the $\Delta t_{AB}$ is to take the time difference between the first events observed at each detector.
+This method, however, incurs a significant bias due to the fact that a larger detector will in general see its first event earlier, relative to the beginning of the burst, than a smaller detector.
+In this section, we derive a method for mitigating this bias.

+First, we derive a numerical estimate of the expectation value of the first event time in one detector.
 Let $t_j$ be the time of the $j$-th observed event at a single detector, with $j=1, 2, \cdots N$.
 The probability density function (PDF) for observing the first event at time $t_1$ is the product of two probabilities: first, of observing zero events in the time interval $(-\infty,t_1)$ followed by a single event in $[t_1,t_1+dt_1)$.
 The Poisson PDF of the first is simply $e^{-\mu(t_1)}$, where $\mu(t_1)=\int_{-\infty}^{t_1}R(t)dt$ and $R(t)$ is the event rate at time $t$, {\em i.e.}, the number of events in the interval $[t,t+dt)$.
 The PDF of the second is simply $R(t_1)$, leading to the first-event PDF~\cite{Brdar:2022vfr}

 The expectation value of the first event time is then